 - Save the file and reboot.

-Now launch any program with a font selection box, you'll
+- Now launch any program with a font selection box, you'll find a

 Russian (KOI8-R)Script there, select it and enjoy.